forhappy/awesome-lua/README.md

 *Libraries for network programming.*

 * [Copas](http://keplerproject.github.io/copas/) - Copas is a dispatcher based on coroutines that can be used by TCP/IP servers.
+* [LuaEvent](http://repo.or.cz/w/luaevent.git) - This is a binding of libevent to Lua.
+It will serve as a drop-in replacement for copas, and eventually support more features (async DNS, HTTP, RPC...)
+* [LuaSec](https://github.com/brunoos/luasec) - LuaSec is a binding for OpenSSL library to provide TLS/SSL communication.
 * [LuaSocket](http://w3.impa.br/~diego/software/luasocket/) - LuaSocket is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet.

 ## WebSocket